motioneye-project/motioneyeos/board/ts/ts5x00/readme.txt

 IMPORTANT: In order for the board to boot the Compact Flash with a recent config, the BIOS must use Logical Block Addressing (LBA).
 You can do it by choosing "Ide 0: AUTOCONFIG, LBA" under "IDE DRIVE GEOMETRY" in the "Basic CMOS Configuration" screen.
+Also, don't forget to set the 'active' (or 'bootable') flag on partition 1.
 For details about the CMOS setup, please see: http://wiki.embeddedarm.com/wiki/TS-5500#System_BIOS_Setup_Screens

 Connect a terminal program to the rs232 connector marked "COM2"